 Overview: When to use combos in NYC

 Combos simplify doorways and turns: a single unit provides a compliant EXIT legend and emergency illumination.
-If you need a refresher on NYC fundamentals (legend size/color, housing expectations, placement), start with NYC exit signs info.
+Use them above exit doors, at corridor turns, and at decision points where inspectors expect both wayfinding and light on the path.
+For NYC fundamentals (legend size/color, housing expectations, placement basics), start with the NYC Exit Sign Requirements (Pillar).

-- Legend: Inspectors commonly expect 8" red letters with high contrast, correct arrowing, and a durable housing suitable for public areas.
+- Legend: Inspectors commonly expect 8" red letters with a 1" stroke, high contrast, and correct chevrons for the actual path.

 Selection checklist (heads, power, arrows)

-- Head output: Choose lamp wattage/optics to meet corridor/stair light levels with the fewest fixtures.
+- Head output & optics: Choose lamp wattage/beam spreads that achieve corridor/stair light levels with the fewest fixtures.
+Aim heads to eliminate dark pockets at landings and turns.

-- Power & battery: Match input and ensure battery tech supports 90 minutes at your ambient conditions.
+- Power & battery: Match input voltage, confirm battery chemistry and temperature rating, and verify 90 minutes at your ambient conditions.

-- Form factor: Where an architectural look is needed, consider ceiling/wall integrations—see recessed NYC exit signs & emergency lights.
+- Form factor: Where aesthetics matter, consider ceiling/wall integrations; for clean ceilings, see NYC Guide: Recessed exit signs & emergency lights.

 Placement at doors & decision points